Sonny with a Chance: Casting

-Demi Lovato portrays the central character of Sonny Munroe; the character was originally named Molly, and later Holli.
-Lovato's affiliation with the network began with her lead role in the series As the Bell Rings and continued with her breakout role in the musical television film Camp Rock, which debuted in 2008 and was originally designed as a vehicle for the Jonas Brothers.
+Demi Lovato portrays the central character of Sonny Munroe; the character was originally named Ginny LeCross in the unaired pilot, then Molly, later Holli as pre-production began on the series after being picked up.Lovato's affiliation with the network began with her lead role in the series As the Bell Rings and continued with her breakout role in the musical television film Camp Rock, which debuted in 2008 and was originally designed as a vehicle for the Jonas Brothers.
 Lovato had auditioned for both Camp Rock and Sonny with a Chance simultaneously in the summer of 2007 and secured both roles; Marsh described her as a "gifted comedian".
 Lovato's work in the company continued with her debut album Don't Forget, released by the Disney-owned label Hollywood Records in 2008.
 She also filmed the television film Princess Protection Program alongside fellow Disney Channel star Selena Gomez, and she toured with the Jonas Brothers before Sonny with a Chance premiered.
 Lovato's cross-promotion within the network followed that of predecessors Miley Cyrus and Gomez, but it differed in that her movie and album came before her leading role in a sitcom.
 Lovato sings the series' theme song, "So Far So Great".
 Fellow Disney actor Bridgit Mendler had also auditioned for the role of Sonny before Lovato won the role.

 The remaining main cast members were revealed in May 2008: Tiffany Thornton as Tawni Hart, Brandon Mychal Smith as Nico Harris, Doug Brochu as Grady Mitchell and Allisyn Ashley Arm as Zora Lancaster.
 The series also stars Sterling Knight as Chad Dylan Cooper.
 Nancy McKeon, who had been a teenage actor herself, recurs as Sonny's mother, Connie Munroe.